Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Pistoleros of Santa Rose Combat.md

 # Overview

     *Turn-based combat
-		*Each turn, every character gets a move
-			*Turn order is base on High Tailin' stat and other modifiers *On even stat, turn order is random
+		*Each turn, every character gets to take an action *Turn order is base on High Tailin' stat and other modifiers *On even stat, turn order is random
 	*Character actions
 		*Attack
 			*Attack target(s) with held weapon
 		*Ability
 			*Use one of characters abilities
 		*Item
-			*Use held item
+			*Use item on belt
 		*Duck
-			*Changes characters hits to be one lower
+			*Changes characters hit-rates to be one lower *Hit-rates
-	*Hit-rates
 		*Hit-rate or a hit-rate pattern is a sequence of numbers *Hit-rate decides the quality of an attack